How to set up an SFTP active-active high availability cluster

 Choose a load balancing algorithm that suits your needs.

-Next, click the higher Add button (there are two on that screen) to add a host to your SFTP cluster.
+Next, click the Add button immediately below the IP address box to add a host to your SFTP cluster.

-Enter the IP address of one of your SFTP nodes as well as its SFTP service's port number (in case it's not the default - 22).
+Enter the IP address of one of your SFTP nodes as well as its SFTP service's port number (in case it's not the default of 22).
 Click the Add button.

-You should then see that node's connection settings in your list of hosts.
-Click the Add button again to add another host.
-Do this for all remaining hosts/nodes.
+You should now see the node's connection settings in your list of hosts.
+Click the Add button again to add another host and repeat for all remaining hosts/nodes.

-When you're done adding nodes, click the lower Add button to add the cluster.
+When you're done adding nodes, click the bottom-most Add button to add the cluster.

-Here we have our newly added SFTP cluster.
+Below, we have our newly added SFTP cluster:

-The next step would be to add an SFTP service that would be listening for SFTP connection requests.
-So, for example, MFT Gateway would be sitting on your DMZ, those connection requests would be coming from an external network, and your SFTP nodes would be sitting inside your internal network.
+The next step would be to add an SFTP service to listen for SFTP connection requests.
+For example, JSCAPE MFT Gateway would be sitting on your DMZ, with those connection requests coming from an external network, and your SFTP nodes would be sitting inside your internal network:

 To add an SFTP service, go to the Services menu and then click the Add button.

 Select SFTP/SSH (TCP) for both the Client and Server protocols.
-This means, clients will be connecting via SFTP and MFT Gateway will be connecting to remote SFTP services.
+This means that clients will be connecting via SFTP, and MFT Gateway will be connecting to remote SFTP services.
 Click OK to proceed.

-Choose an IP address from the Local host drop-down list.
-This would be the IP address of the network interface that would be listing to SFTP client requests.
-For this example, we just chose 0.0.0.0, which stands for all network interfaces on our machine.
+Choose an IP address from the local host drop-down list.
+This would be the IP address of the network interface listening to SFTP client requests.
+For this example, we chose 0.0.0.0, which stands for all network interfaces on our machine.
 We also left the port number to the default.

 Next, select the Cluster option button and then choose the cluster we created earlier from the drop-down list.

 When you're done, click Add or Add/Start.
-If you click the latter, the reverse proxy service will be immediately enabled as soon as the service is created.
+By clicking Add/Start, the reverse proxy service will be immediately enabled as soon as the service is created.

-You should then see your newly created SFTP service with a setting indicating that it's associated with the SFTP Cluster.
-That means, all valid SFTP requests that connect to this service will be forwarded to the cluster named "sftpcluster".
+You should then see your newly created SFTP service with a setting indicating its association with the SFTP cluster.
+This means that all valid SFTP requests connecting to this service will be forwarded to the cluster named "sftpcluster."

 Connect all SFTP nodes to a shared storage